 Accessibility Strategy for the Counselling Service 2019-2022

-The counselling service is aimed at being available to all adult members of Tunbridge Wells and nearby villages and towns.
-There is no defined geographical boundary set around provision of service, and essentially clients are able to self- select on the basis of whether they are able to travel to the Centre to access to weekly counselling.
+The counselling service aims to be available to all adult members of Tunbridge Wells and nearby villages and towns in West Kent and East Sussex.
+There is no defined geographical limit for the provision of service, and clients can self-refer.

-It is worth noting that client records held and monitored by the Centre only record home addresses of clients and it can happen that a client’s place of work means that coming to The Centre for counselling is more feasible than their home address might suggest.
+It can happen that a client’s place of work means coming to The Centre for counselling is more feasible than their home address suggests.

-Nevertheless, the majority of the Centre’s clients are residents of Tunbridge Wells (65%) and the immediate surroundings and for the purposes of the overall strategy of the Centre it is this geographical area which is used to set objectives in terms of meeting potential needs within the community.
+Nevertheless, the majority of the Centre’s clients are residents of Tunbridge Wells (65%) and immediate surroundings and for the Centre’s overall strategy it is this geographical area which sets objectives for meeting potential needs.

-For the 3 year period 1 August 2019 – 31 July 2021 the high level objectives for the Centre in terms of accessibility to our services are as follows:
+For the 3 year period August 2019 – July 2021 objectives for the Centre are:

-Within the service 10% of clients fall in the age range 18-25 which is a reasonable representation of the population of the community which is at around 11%
+- Attract more young adults into the service – to support early intervention advantages, and reinforce the representation of young adults in the community.
+In the service 10% of clients fall in the age range 18-25 – a reasonable representation of the population of the community which is around 11%

-3. Train to enhance the Centre’s existing counselling capability with respect to neuro-atypical adults to allow the service to be further promoted for their needs
+- Train to enhance existing counselling capability with respect to neuro-atypical adults to allow the service to be further promoted for their needs

-4. Consider what might be done to ensure that the LGBTQ community are made aware of the service as a discrete group within the target population as there is no specific provision for this group regarding mental health support in the Tunbridge Wells area.
+- Consider what might be done to ensure the LGBTQ community are aware of the service as there is no specific provision for this group regarding mental health support in the Tunbridge Wells area.

-5. Develop and extend training and build confidence for clinicians to work with a range of disabilities eg blind or partially sighted, hearing impaired
+- Develop and extend training and build confidence for clinicians to work with a range of disabilities eg blindness or partially sighted, hearing impairment.

-None of the above groups are absent from those who use the Centre’s counselling service, however the overarching aim for this period is to ensure that through a combined process of training and promotion via appropriate channels, that there is a better understanding and confidence within the community of how The Centre may be able to provide support.
+None of these groups are absent from the Centre’s client base, however the aim is to ensure that through a combined process of training and promotion, there is better understanding of how The Centre can continue to provide support.